How to Trade Options: A Beginner’s Guide

 Options trading

-Options are financial tools that effectively let traders make bets about what will happen in the future.
+Options are financial tools that effectively let traders place orders about what will happen in the future.
 This can be on indexes, stocks and commodities.
 You can think of them as giving you the flexibility to choose whether to buy or sell an asset at a predetermined price (the strike price) by a specific date(the expiration date)

 Here are two fundamental types of options you should know: